libretro/docs/docs/guides/controller-autoconfiguration.md

 ```

 This manual configuration allows the analog triggers to work properly until the bug in RetroArch's control mapping UI is fixed.

-### Android configuration

-Android phones that are not rooted you need to run these steps in order to backup your profile files or to [Submit your profile to our joypad profile repository](https://github.com/libretro/retroarch-joypad-autoconfig):
-- Create `/storage/emulated/0/RetroArch/autoconfig/android`
-- Change `Settings` -> `Directory` -> `Controller Profiles` from the default value `/data/user/0/com.retroarch/autoconfig` (root) to `/storage/emulated/0/RetroArch/autoconfig`.
-The `Settings` -> `Input` -> `RetroPad Binds` -> `Port 1 Controls` -> `Save Controller Profile` step above will now save the Android autoconfig files in `/storage/emulated/0/RetroArch/autoconfig/android`

-### Flatpak configuration

-#### Issue with default settings

-The default autoconfig directory in RetroArch's Flatpak version requires root privileges.
-This prevents users from creating new controller profiles through the normal menu path: `Settings -> Input -> RetroPad Binds -> Port 1 Controls -> Save Controller Profile`.

-#### Solution
-To resolve this and enable custom controller profile creation, follow these steps:

-1. Enable Hidden File Visibility
-* Navigate to `Main Menu -> Load Content -> File Browser`
-* Enable the option `Show Hidden Files and Directories`

-2. Modify Controller Profiles Directory
-* Go to `Settings -> Directory -> Controller Profiles`
-* Change the directory from the default `/app/share/libretro/autoconfig to: /home/youruser/.var/app/org.libretro.RetroArch/config/retroarch/autoconfig`

-Note: The actual path of the default directory is: /var/lib/flatpak/app/org.libretro.RetroArch/current/active/files/share/libretro/autoconfig/

-By implementing these changes, you'll be able to create and save custom controller profiles without requiring root privileges.

 ### Inspect the file